MediShield Life to be enhanced, but premiums set to rise

 He said while enhancements such as the inclusion of certain mental health conditions are helpful, MediShield Life could play a bigger role to negotiate for a fair price for healthcare.
 "The scheme is not harnessing its power as the largest single payer of healthcare (besides the government) and in many other countries, the large payers negotiate with providers on pricing etc. The scheme also likely has an incredible amount of data on healthcare utilisation and pricing which can be used to help it negotiate more effectively.''

-In a statement, the Ministry of Health (MOH) said MediShield Life's design was based on two considerations: to provide better coverage for Singaporeans, and to keep premiums affordable.
+In a statement, the council said MediShield Life's design was based on two considerations: to provide better coverage for Singaporeans, and to keep premiums affordable.
 "These considerations must be balanced carefully as payouts are ultimately funded through premiums to ensure that MediShield Life remains sustainable.''

 The proposed changes include raising the policy year claim limit from S$100,000 to S$150,000; and the introduction of treatment-specific claim limits for community hospital care and outpatient radiotherapy.